EchoScripter/RockPaperScissor/README.md

 - > Run the executable.

-- > Follow the on-screen instructions to play the game.
+- > here is a on-screen gameplay to understand how to play the game.

 ![WhatsApp Image 2023-11-11 at 17 23 06_aedf2a2e](https://github.com/EchoScripter/RockPaperScissor/assets/150517886/73ed8504-2212-4a1f-9a7b-0d17e93adf64)